 for Veterans and the Public

-ALT, or alanine aminotransferase, is 1 of the 2 "liver enzymes."
+ALT, or alanine aminotransferase, is one of the two liver enzymes.
 It is sometimes known as serum glutamic-pyruvic transaminase, or SGPT.
 It is a protein made only by liver cells.
 When liver cells are damaged, ALT leaks out into the bloodstream and the level of ALT in the blood is higher than normal.

 Explanation of test results: